Learning Abroad Center

 Excursions

-• Genocide memorials: Kigali, Nyamata, Ntarama, Murambi–US Embassy
+• Genocide memorials, including Kigali, Nyamata, Ntarama, Murambi–US Embassy

-• Visits with survivor, perpetrator, and rescuer organizations
+• Visits with survivors, rescuers, and peacebuilding NGOs

 More Information